wustlcse237sp20/project-pong-command-line-edition/README.md

 - As a player, I want want the ball to never get a very steep vertical slope because I want the ball to get across the screen quickly.
 (Complete)
 - As a player, I want to be able to launch the game without installing anything.
 (Complete)
 - As a player, I want a useful help message on the open game script.
 (Complete)
+- As a player, I want to be able to customize how long the game will last.
+(Complete)
 - As a developer, I want to run JUnit tests on the config to ensure it works properly.
 (Complete)

 ***3. Iteration 3***